Super Bowl 50: First half

 Denver took the opening kickoff of Super Bowl 50 and started out strong.
-Quarterback Peyton Manning completed an 18-yard pass to tight end Owen Daniels and a 22-yard throw to wide receiver Andre Caldwell.
-A pair of carries by running back C. J. Anderson moved the ball up 20 yards to the Panthers 14-yard line, but Carolina's defense dug in over the next three plays.
+Quarterback Peyton Manning completed an 18-yard pass to tight end Owen Daniels and a 22-yard pass to wide receiver Andre Caldwell.
+A pair of carries by running back C. J. Anderson moved the ball up 20 yards to the Carolina 14-yard line, but the Panthers' defense dug in over the next three plays.
 First, linebacker Shaq Thompson tackled running back Ronnie Hillman for a 3-yard loss.
-Then after an incompletion, linebacker Thomas Davis tackled Anderson for a 1-yard gain on third down, forcing Denver to settle for a 3–0 lead on a Brandon McManus 34-yard field goal.
-The score marked the first time in the entire postseason that Carolina was facing a deficit.
+Then after an incompletion, linebacker Thomas Davis tackled Anderson for a 1-yard gain on third down, forcing the Broncos to settle for a 3–0 lead on a 34-yard field goal by kicker Brandon McManus.
+The score marked the first time in the entire postseason that Carolina was facing a deficit, and it would remain that way for the rest of the game.

 After each team punted, Panthers quarterback Cam Newton appeared to complete a 24-yard pass to wide receiver Jerricho Cotchery, but the call was ruled an incompletion and upheld after a replay challenge.
 CBS analyst and retired referee Mike Carey stated he disagreed with the call and felt the review clearly showed the pass was complete.
-Two plays later, on 3rd-and-10 from the 15-yard line, linebacker Von Miller knocked the ball out of Newton's hands while sacking him, and defensive lineman Malik Jackson recovered it in the end zone for a Broncos touchdown, giving the team a 10–0 lead.
-This was the first fumble return touchdown in a Super Bowl since Super Bowl XXVIII at the end of the 1993 season.
+Two plays later, on 3rd-and-10 from the Carolina 15-yard line, linebacker Von Miller strip-sacked Newton, and defensive tackle Malik Jackson recovered the ball in the end zone for the first touchdown of the game, giving Denver a 10–0 lead.
+This was the first fumble return touchdown in a Super Bowl since James Washington's touchdown in Super Bowl XXVIII.